Foundation Skills Development 1

 Communicating Medical Sciences

 ¿Nothing in science has any value if it is not communicated¿ (Anne Roe, 1904-1991).
 An important aspect of the role of scientists concerns the communication of complex scientific ideas and research to both scientist and non-scientist audiences.
 This module will build upon and explore methods of science communication, including journal papers, abstracts, podcasts (digital audio files), and posters.
 Students will also be introduced to science communication methods for non-scientist audiences, including public events and health campaigns.
-Students will be required to write an abstract, write and deliver a journal club podcast, and design an evidence-based public health awareness campaign.
+Students will be required to write and deliver a journal club podcast, and design an evidence-based public health awareness campaign.

 Intermediate Medical Psychology

 This module will build upon knowledge acquired in PM137 Introduction to Medical Psychology with regard to mental health by exploring and applying contemporary research into the treatment of these conditions.
 Students will learn about third wave psychological interventions (such as Acceptance and Commitment Therapy,Mindfulness Based Stress Reduction, Compassion Focussed Therapy) as a way of treating mental health problems.
 Students will then apply this treatment knowledge to a fictitious case study as part of the written coursework assessment.
 In this module students will be introduced to the field of Health Psychology including some key models of health behaviour, psychological aspects of illness (for example the doctor-patient relationship, non-compliance with treatment), psychological aspects of pain, and psychological aspects of stress.

 This module aims to answer the question `does having a healthy mind translate to having a healthy body'?
 It explores the multiple associations between mental health and physical conditions that significantly impact people¿s quality of life, demands on health care and other services, and wider societal consequences.
 The module also explores contemporary issues, debates and influences on the prevention of mental health conditions and the promotion of well-being.